 Action and (Who Should Take It) Requirements or Timeframe

 Conditions to be met for

 the action can occur.

 Before a a Disaster

 Inventory of personnel, equipment and status Link to UNDP project One week before

 of infrastructure.
 (Task force) data based development. warning.

 Identify critical infrastructure.
 (Task Force) Need to define what is critical infrastructure.
 Before warning.

-Identify alternate transport routes and publish map.
-(Task Force) Before warning.
+Identify alternate transport routes and publish Before warning.

+map.
+(Task Force)

 Plan for prioritized post-disaster inspection of

 infrastructure.
 (Task Force)

 Establish and maintain a resources and staffing

 plan.
 (Task Force)

 Plan to provide sanitation and other facilities

 for shelters.
 (Task Force)

 Action and (Who Should Take It) Requirements or Timeframe

 Conditions to be met

 for the action can

 occur.

-Warning
+rning

 Establish Control Room.
 (Task Force) No later than 6

 hours from warning

 Mobilize Task Force and personnel.
 Requires No later than 6

 communications hours from warning

 Liaise with District Control Room.
-(Task No later than 6 Force) hours from warning Verify status and availability of equipment and Coordination with 24 hours from re-deploy if appropriate and safe.
-(Task Force) Logistics Task Force and Control Room. warning Review plans.
+(Task No later than 6

+Force) hours from warning

+Verify status and availability of equipment and re-deploy if appropriate and safe.
+(Task Force) Coordination with Logistics Task Force and Control Room.
+24 hours from warning Review plans.
 (Task Force) No later than 6 hours from warning Dis aster Begin damage assessment and inspections.
-Coordination with Within 12 hours of (Task Force) Damage Assessment Task Force. disaster Develop operations plan and communicate to Control Room.
-Within 12 hours of disaster Mobilize and dispatch teams based on Coordination with Within 12 hours of priorities.
-Teams will (1) repair, (2) replace, Logistics, Water, Power disaster (3) Build temporary structures (e.g., rest Task Forces and Control facilities, shelters).
-Room.
-Collaborate with other Task Forces.
-Continuous Hours Begin staff rotation system and manpower planning.
-(Task Force) Starter at 12 hours Mobilize additional resources based on Coordination with Started at 12 hours expected duration of operations.
+(Task Force) CoordinationwithDamageAssessmentTask Force.
+Within 12 hours of disaster Develop operations plan and communicate to Control Room.
+Within 12 hours of disaster Mobilize and dispatch teams based on priorities.
+Teams will (1) repair, (2) replace, (3) Build temporary structures (e.g., rest facilities, shelters).
+Coordination with Logistics, Water, Power Task Forces and Control Room.
+Within 12 hours of disaster Collaborate with other Task Forces.
+Continuous 12.1 Hours Begin staff rotation system and manpower planning.
+(Task Force) Starter at 12 hours Mobilize additional resources based on expected duration of operations.
 (Task Force).
-Logistics Task Force, Contractors.
+Coordination with Logistics Task Force, Contractors.
 May need additional funding.
-Assure safety.
+Started at 12 hours Assure safety.
 (Task Force Start at 12 hours Establish security arrangements.
 (Task Force) Law and Order Task Force.
 Start at 12 hours.
 Provide public information on roads, access and infrastructure.
 (Media Task Force) Coordination with Control Room Start at 12 hours.
-48 1 hours Start detailed survey.
-(Task Force) In cooperation with Starting at 48 hours.
-Damage Assessment Task Force Action and (Who Should Take It) Requirements or Timeframe Conditions to be met for the action can occur.
-Begin reporting on operations (Task Force) Starting at 3 days Reconditioning, repair and replace equipment Based on nature of and other resources.
-(Task Force) disaster Plan and start demobilization.
-(Task Force) Starting at 3 days 72 1 hours L

-Develop long term restoration plan and start From 72 hours
+48 nours Start detailed survey.
+(Task Force) In cooperation with Damage Assessment Task Force Starting at 48 hours.
+Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
+Timeframe Begin reporting on operations (Task Force) Starting at 3 days Reconditioning, repair and replace equipment and other resources.
+(Task Force) Based on nature of disaster Plan and start demobilization.
+(Task Force) Starting at 3 days 72 iours Develop long term restoration plan and start activities.
+(Task Force) IVALU I From 72 hours

-activities.
-(Task Force)

 Lessons Learned meeting.
-(Task Force and After 2 weeks

-others)

-Final Report.
-(Task Force) After major
+(Task Force and others) After 2 weeks Final Report.
+(Task Force) After major activities completed

-activities completed